Jerry Coulter image

-As a result of teaching figure drawing and painting, most of Jerry’s realistic work involves the figure, but he has also created many works that feature non-objective subject matter.
-As a painter, Jerry’s vocabulary is visual form and thus he sees a strong connection, rather than division, between realistic and non-objective subject matter.
-The subject matter in his work appeals to the viewer on various levels, but his hope is that the viewer responds to the work on an esthetic, as well as an emotional, level by engaging with the various forms represented.
-It is Jerry's belief that the forms within the work are the true content of each work.
+As a result of teaching figure drawing and painting, most of Jerry’s realistic work involved the figure, but he also created many works that feature non-objective subject matter.
+As a painter, Jerry’s vocabulary was visual form and thus he saw a strong connection, rather than division, between realistic and non-objective subject matter.
+The subject matter in his work appeals to the viewer on various levels, but his hope was that the viewer would respond to the work on an esthetic, as well as an emotional, level by engaging with the various forms represented.
+It was Jerry's belief that the forms within the work are the true content of each work.
+Jerry passed away in 2025.

 Back to Top